rng-guy/NFSMWBartender/README.txt

 GENERAL:

- • The feature set disables itself if ANY Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.
+ • The entire feature set disables itself if ANY Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); you must specify at least one car for each level.

  • If the feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because the feature set fulfils their intended purposes with much greater customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

+HELICOPTER (DE)SPAWNING BEHAVIOUR ("BartenderSettings\Advanced\Helicopter.ini"):

- • All vehicles you specify to replace the helicopter ("BartenderSettings\Advanced\Helicopter.ini") must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries.
+ • All vehicles you specify to replace the helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries, either explicitly or implicitly through a parent node.

-(DE)SPAWNING BEHAVIOUR ("BartenderSettings\Advanced\Behaviour.ini"):
+COP (DE)SPAWNING BEHAVIOUR ("BartenderSettings\Advanced\Behaviour.ini"):

  • Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
 This happens if these spawns push the total number of active cops in